Exploiting Code Symmetries for Learning Program Semantics: Method

 \subsection{Semantics-Preserving Program Symmetries}

-This section formally defines semantics-preserving program symmetries, which are transformations applied to CRUs.
-A semantics-preserving program symmetry preserves the input and output behavior of the programs when interpreted by the program interpretation function $f$.
-The program interpretation function takes a CRU $c \in I^n$ as input, where $I$ represents the set of possible input values to execute CRU, and produces output values represented by the set $\mathcal{O}$.
+A code symmetry is a program transformation that preserves the input-output behavior of a CRU when interpreted by the program interpretation function $f$.
+The program interpretation function takes a CRU $c \in I^n$ as input.
+We use $\mathcal{I}$ to represent the set of all input values to execute CRU, and produce output values represented by the set $\mathcal{O}$.

-A semantics-preserving program symmetry ensures the program's input-output behavior remains unchanged under the applied transformation.
-In other words, the intended program semantics and its execution behavior are preserved, even when the program is transformed using the semantics-preserving symmetry.
-We formalize this concept as follows: